jakevdp/jakevdp.github.com/source/_posts/2012-09-12-dynamic-programming-in-python.markdown

 {% img /figures/bayesblocks2.png [More Detailed Histogram of our Distribution] %}

 This is better.
-But having to choose the bin width each time we plot a distribution is not only tiresome, but may lead to missing some important information in our data.
+But having to choose the bin width each time we plot a distribution is not only tiresome, it may lead to missing some important information in our data.
 In a perfect world, we'd like for the bin width to be learned in an automated fashion, based on the properties of the data itself.